 Those who love quirky stays will undeniably love Milos Villas’ traditional windmill suite.
 Like the other accommodations open in winter, Milos Villas are located in Fira.
 Set in an original Greek windmill, this split level suite comprises a bedroom, living area, and a small kitchenette for self-catering.
 It also comes with free WiFi and parking and offers views over the entire island of Santorini.

-If you would prefer to stay in private, fully self-contained accommodation then Airbnb, of course, is the place to go.
-That said many places are not available in winter due to lack of cleaning staff and many owners choose this period to do their annual maintenance and improvements.
+If you would prefer to stay in private, fully self-contained accommodation then there are still some great choices in the off-season.
+Many places are not available in winter due to lack of cleaning staff and many owners choose this period to do their annual maintenance and improvements.

-Our choice of those that are open are Villa Cloud – with its heated plunge pool and hot tub overlooking the Caldera which is perfect for couples or even small families as they can sleep up to 4 people.
+Our pick of those that are open is Cave Suite Oia – with its heated plunge pool and hot tub overlooking the Caldera which is perfect for couples or even small families as they can sleep up to 4 people.
 The Dream is also really special and has two bedrooms and 2 bathrooms.